12401 Coit Road "North Acres"

 Subplots 5 and 6 in the Gilbert, Coe and Shipherd Subdivision

 The reception room featured a large fireplace.
 Beyond this area was a formal living room and music room.
-A dining room was to the rear of the reception hall and the library was to the rear of the living room.
+A dining room was to the rear of the reception hall, and the library was to the back of the living room.
 Both rooms opened onto a large solarium.

 Stanley and Rita Roediger acquired the home on December 7, 1950.
-The family wanted a bigger home and a shorter commute to the downtown headquarters of Mr. Roediger’s construction firm.
+The family wanted a bigger house and a shorter commute to the downtown headquarters of Mr. Roediger’s construction firm.

 Dr. Arthur and Patricia Steffee acquired the home on January 1, 1995.

 Dr. James E. Gibbs acquired the home on November 8, 2000.